Nothing to Lose (1997 film): Plot

 Advertising executive Nick Beam thinks his life is going very well, until he returns home from work and finds his wife Ann apparently having an affair with another man.
 He deduces that the man is his boss, Philip Barrow, after finding a pair of Philip's cufflinks in the kitchen.
 On the edge of a nervous breakdown, Nick drives around the city until carjacker Terrence Paul "T-Paul" Davidson jumps into his car and attempts to rob him.
-Turning the tables on his mugger, Nick kidnaps T-Paul and later drives him to a diner in an Arizona desert.
-After T-Paul robs a gas station, Nick teams up with him and plans to rob Philip in revenge for the affair.
-Nick knows the combination to a safe in Philip's office containing a large amount of cash, as well as the best time to enter, and where not to venture in the building.
-T-Paul knows the weaknesses of the security system, how to avoid the cameras, and how to get through any electronic locks that they might encounter.
+Nick manages to turn the tables on his mugger, kidnapping T-Paul and later drives him to a diner in an Arizona desert.
+After T-Paul robs a gas station, Nick and T-Paul decide to team up to rob Philip in revenge for the affair.
+Nick knows the combination to a safe in Philip's office containing a large amount of cash, as well as the best time to enter, and where not to venture in the building while T-Paul knows the weaknesses of the security system, how to avoid the cameras, and how to get through any electronic locks that they might encounter.

 Another criminal duo, Davis "Rig" Lanlow and Charles "Charlie" Dunt, get blamed for the gas station robbery.
 When they find Nick and T-Paul, the duo ram Nick's truck off the road and hold the pair at gunpoint.
 After a brief confrontation, T-Paul manages to disarm them, but accidentally shoots Nick in the arm.
 They make their escape as Rig and Charlie follow them back to Los Angeles.
 Meanwhile, T-Paul takes Nick to his apartment so they can rest and his wife can bandage Nick's arm; while at the apartment, Nick sees T-Paul's electrical engineering certification and a stack of rejection letters from prospective employers.
 The next night, the pair execute their plan.
 During the robbery, Nick damages Philip's prize fertility statue and reveals himself to the security camera, taunting his boss about getting revenge.
 The pair then hide from a security guard, who lip-synches to music for over an hour.
-The guard soon leaves and they leave the office unseen and they settle at a hotel.
-It becomes bad when Rig and Charlie, who stole Nick's business card and followed them from the office to the hotel, show up at their room, take T-Paul hostage and steal the money.
-Meanwhile, Nick has gone to the bar to have a drink, where he meets Danielle, a flower shop woman he met earlier.
-When Danielle takes him up to her room to have sex with him, Nick is about to sleep with her until he refuses and leaves.
+Later they leave the office unseen and settle at a hotel for the night.
+Rig and Charlie, who stole Nick's business card and followed them from the office to the hotel, show up at their room, take T-Paul hostage and steal the money.
+Meanwhile, Nick has gone to the bar to have a drink, where he meets Danielle, a woman he met earlier.
+Danielle takes him up to her room to have sex, but Nick changes his mind and leaves.